SPORTS

 Share

-Olympic Rowing and Para Rowing
+Rowing & Para Rowing

 Rowing was introduced to the Olympic program in 1900 at the first Summer Olympics.
 It was initially only for men.
 Women’s rowing events were introduced at the 1976 Summer Olympics in Montreal.